bioinformatics-centre/BayesTyper/README.md

 Full documentation of all tools in BayesTyperUtils will follow in July 2016.

-The latest static build available under release.
+The latest static build available under releases.

 <br/>
 ### Compilation